MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/direct-routing-plan.md

 The media traffic flows to and from a separate service in the Microsoft Cloud.
-The IP range for Media traffic:
+The IP range for Media traffic are as follows.

 ### Office 365 and Office 365 GCC environments